DHmeduni/VNTRPipeline/README.md

 -o            Output folder path
 -r            hg38 or t2t (reference genome)
 -p            pcr or wgs
--v            MUC1 or ACAN (more VNTRs will be added), with motifs and additional parameters alredy set
+-v            MUC1 or ACAN, (motif seqs and additional parameters are alredy set)

-#For other VNTRs/motifs, instead of -v following additional options have to be set when executing VNTR_pipeline (MUC1 as an example)
+#For other VNTRs/motifs, instead of -v following additional options have to be set
+when executing VNTR_pipeline (MUC1 as an example):

 -c MUC1
 VNTR_BOUNDARY_SEQUENCE_LEFT=AAGGAGACTTCGGCTACCCAGAGAAGTTCAGTGCCCAGCTCTACTGAGAAGAATGCTGTG \
 VNTR_BOUNDARY_SEQUENCE_RIGHT=GGCTCCACCGCCCCTCCAGTCCACAATGTCACCTCGGCCTCAGGCTCTGCATCAGGCTCA \